danbev/learning-crypto/notes/tuf.md

 $ tuftool root gen-rsa-key root/root.json ./keys/root.pem --role root
 6e99ec437323f2c7334c8b16fd7a7a197829ba89ff50d07aa4b50fc9634dad9f
 ```
-This will generate [keys/root.pem](../tuf/keys/root.pem) which is a private
+This will generate keys/root.pem which is a private key in pkcs8 format.
+The
-key in pkcs8 format.
-The hex value printed on above is the `key_id` which will
+hex value printed above is the `key_id` which will be used later to reference
-be used later to reference this key in metadata files.
+this key in metadata files.

 Now, if we again inspect `root.json` we find that a key has been added:
 ```console